leolanese/Angular-Signup-Walkthrough/README.md

 ## Goal:

-The goal is to develop a proof-of-concept that is disposable and allows for experimentation with the updated on-boarding process.
+The goal is to develop a POC (proof-of-concept) that is disposable and allows for experimentation with signup processes, Observable Subscription pattern and Capacitator integration.

-The approach utilizes a modular design, where the navigation flow is built using Angular's routing functionality.
+> The approach POC, utilises a modular design, where the navigation flow is built using Angular's routing functionality.
 This allows for flexibility in making changes to the navigation structure more flexible, as modifying the route array of objects will be sufficient because changes to the navigation can be made without affecting other parts of the application.
+On top of that it is integrating Capacitator (Capacitor is an open source native runtime for building Web Native apps.
+Create cross-platform iOS, Android, and Progressive Web Apps with JavaScript, HTML, and CSS)

+---

-### State Adminstration & Observable Subscription pattern
+## State Adminstration & Observable Subscription pattern

 #### Avoid HTTP client observables in components